kovidgoyal/kitty/docs/desktop-notifications.rst

     <OSC> 99 ; i=<some identifier> : p=? ; key=value : key=value <terminator>

-The identifier must be some globally unique identifier string like an UUID.
-It is present to support terminal multiplexers, so that they know which window to redirect the query response too.
+The identifier is present to support terminal multiplexers, so that they know which window to redirect the query response too.

 Here, the ``key=value`` parts specify details about what the terminal implementation supports.
 Currently, the following keys are defined: